-Aş Aggregate Aggregate Amount of Unrealized
+A ggregate Aggregate Amount of Unrealized

-Fa ir Value G ains Losses
+Fair Value Gains Losses

 Due in one year or less \$ 1,766 \$ 26 \$

 Due after one year, less than five years 7,502 93 (7)

 \$ 9,268 \$ 119 \$ (7)

-Unrealized gains and losses are reported as a component of accumulated other comprehensive income (loss) in stockholders' equity.
+Unrealized gains and losses are reported as a component of accumulated other comprehensive income in stockholders' equity.
 The cost of securities sold is based on specific identification method.
 No available-for-sale securities have been in a continuous unrealized loss position for twelve months or longer.

-The Company determined the fair value of the contingent consideration obligation based on a probability-weighted income approach derived from quarterly revenue estimates and a probability assessment with respect to the likelihood of achieving the various FusionOne Earn-out criteria.
+The Company determined the fair value of the contingent consideration obligation based on a probability-weighted income approach derived from quarterly revenue estimates and a probability assessment with respect to the likelihood of achieving the various Performance criteria.
 The fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement.
-No changes in valuation techniques occurred during the three months ended March 31, 2011.
-The increase in the estimate of the fair value of the contingent consideration obligation is due to FusionOne business achieving the quarterly targets and increases in the Company's stock price.
-The increase in the contingent consideration obligation is also attributed to the addition of the contingent consideration for the Sapience Knowledge Systems, Inc. ("SKS") Earn-out.
+No changes in valuation techniques occurred during the three months and six months ended June 30, 2011.
+The compensation due to the employees is recognized over the service period through the remainder of the year ending December 31, 2011.
+On April 29, 2011 the Company executed a settlement and amendment agreement with the FusionOne equity holders, including existing employees, which includes a determination of the aggregate Earn-out amount and the Earn-out payment dates.
+As a result of this agreement the Company paid approximately \$10.4 million in cash and issued approximately 267 thousand shares of stock (valued at the closing market price at the date of settlement) during the six months ended June 30, 2011.
+The Company will pay approximately \$2.8 million and issue 60 thousand shares of stock after the employee service period is completed.
+The decrease in the contingent consideration obligation was offset by the addition of the contingent consideration for the Sapience Knowledge Systems, Inc. ("SKS") Earn-out.